How can I use my brain as PPE? - Part 2

-Once you understand and look for this ‘state to error’ pattern in yourself and your co-workers, you’ll see them everywhere.
+Once you understand and look for this ‘state to error’ pattern in yourself, your family members and your coworkers, you’ll see them everywhere.
 We all make unintentional errors and the pattern is very common.

-In the following Safety Solutions eNewsletter, we will present guidelines on how to stop yourself and others from making unintentional mistakes and reduce human error by using your brain as PPE.
+So, how do you stop yourself from making unintentional mistakes and reduce human error?
+You use your brain as PPE.

 *Cristian Sylvestre, Principal of SafeTrain Pty Ltd.